Verpous/AlwaysShadow/README.md

 It is recommend to turn on Desktop Capture in your GeForce Experience settings otherwise Instant Replay will constantly be getting toggled on/off when you're in the desktop.
 If Desktop Capture being off is important to you, you can disable the open/close Instant Replay notification to at least hide the fact that the program is bugging out.

+## Download
+You can download the compiled program from [here](https://github.com/Verpous/AlwaysShadow/releases).
+Alternatively, you can clone the repo and compile it yourself.

 ## Compilation instructions
 1. Install [MSYS2](https://www.msys2.org/)
 2. Install mingw-w64 and [make](https://www.gnu.org/software/make/) for 64-bit using MSYS2